Skip to main content

 • optimization

-• “It's a great game, UI is simple and it has everything you need.
-It is greatly optimized and you can play it on low-end devices on high/ultra graphics.”
+• “It's a great game, the UI is simple, it has everything you need, and it's greatly optimized—you can play it on low-end devices with high/ultra graphics.”

 • “Controls are precise, fights feel more tactical, and overall performance makes every match more intense and satisfying.”